There Is No Such Thing as Reading Jesus Without a Framework

 Only after that scriptural logic is established does the naming follow.

 This is the reality that Divine Identity Theology identifies and that Aspectival Monotheism affirms.
 These labels are not being placed over the text as controlling authorities.
-They are being used to name the reality Scripture itself is already showing.
+They name the reality Scripture itself is already showing.

 6. Why This Is Restoration, Not Innovation